openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/08-explore-resources.md

-Let's take a moment and review the OpenShift resources that are created for the Catalog REST API:
+Let's take a moment and review the OpenShift resources that are created for the API Gateway:

-* Build Config: **gateway-s2i** build config is the configuration for building the Catalog container image from the gateway source code or JAR archive
+* Build Config: **gateway-s2i** build config is the configuration for building the Gateway container image from the gateway source code or JAR archive
 * Image Stream: **gateway** image stream is the virtual view of all gateway container images built and pushed to the OpenShift integrated registry.
-* Deployment Config: **gateway** deployment config deploys and redeploys the Catalog container image whenever a new Catalog container image becomes available
+* Deployment Config: **gateway** deployment config deploys and redeploys the Gateway container image whenever a new Gateway container image becomes available
 * Service: **gateway** service is an internal load balancer which identifies a set of pods (containers) in order to proxy the connections it receives to them.
 Backing pods can be added to or removed from a service arbitrarily while the service remains consistently available,